-Rubas Law Offices and Certified Criminal Trial Attorney Michael Rubas Represent Clients Charged with Driving With a Suspended License and other Motor Vehicle Violations
+Certified Criminal Trial Attorney Representing Clients Charged with Driving with a Suspended License and other Motor Vehicle Violations

 In New Jersey, a driver's license can be suspended or revoked for a number of reasons such as failure to pay DMV surcharges, failure to pay a license restoration fee, failure to pay fines or appear in court for a traffic violation, having more than 12 points on your driver’s license, or even failure to pay a parking ticket.
 More troublesome, the State of New Jersey does not grant hardship licenses.